ruganda/ride-app-react/README.md

  - Passengers can see the details of a ride offer and request to join the ride.
 E.g What time the ride leaves, where it is heading e.t.c
  - Drivers can view the requests to the ride offer they created.
  - Drivers can either accept or reject a ride request.

+# Deployment
+This app is deployed on Heroku at https://lumin-page.herokuapp.com/#